dan-t/cabal-bounds/README.md

       -U --upper                 Only the upper bound is dropped, otherwise both
                                  - the lower and upper - bounds are dropped.
-      -l --library               Only the bounds of the library are dropped.
-      -e --executable=ITEM       Only the bounds of the executable are dropped.
-      -t --testsuite=ITEM        Only the bounds of the test suite are dropped.
-      -b --benchmark=ITEM        Only the bounds of the benchmark are dropped.

     cabal-bounds update [OPTIONS] CABAL-FILE SETUP-CONFIG-FILE

       -L --lower                 Only the lower bound is updated.
       -U --upper                 Only the upper bound is updated.
-      -l --library               Only the bounds of the library are updated.
-      -e --executable=ITEM       Only the bounds of the executable are updated.
-      -t --testsuite=ITEM        Only the bounds of the test suite are updated.
-      -b --benchmark=ITEM        Only the bounds of the benchmark are updated.

 Issues
 ======